FPL Set-Piece and Penalty Takers 2025/26: All 20 Clubs

 Corner takers and threat-from-corners

 Corners convert at a lower rate than open play but matter for two reasons: assists for the taker and clean-sheet-bonus interactions for tall defenders.
-The clubs with the highest corner volume in 2025/26 (per the team-stats data layer) are Manchester City, Arsenal, Liverpool, and Chelsea.
+The clubs with the highest corner volume in 2025/26 are Manchester City, Arsenal, Liverpool, and Chelsea.
 The taker most often surfaces as the deep-lying playmaker, B.Fernandes for MUN, Bernardo for MCI, Szoboszlai for LIV, Palmer for CHE.

 If you own a tall defender at one of those clubs (Khusanov, Saliba, van Dijk, Colwill), part of their value is that they are on the receiving end of premium corner delivery.
 This is a quiet reason City defenders project so high in DGW36.